 First we find all equivalent states.
 All "trap states" are equivalent.
 Also, the two states (1,0,1,1) and (0,0,1,1) make equivalent transitions and actions.
 After grouping these equivalent states, seven states are finally selected and labelled as in Fig.12.
 The first six states are "non-trap states" and the seventh is the "trap state".
 Let us see how this PDA shown in Fig.12 could recognize the Palindrome grammar.
-The start state is state (1) and the start reading is an "empty stack" represented by '\po'.
-If the first input symbol is 'c', it will move to state(3), and then either stop there with an empty stack (the string "c" is legal) or goes to the "trap state"---state(7) if more symbols are read (i.e. an illegal string).
+The start state is state (1) and the start reading is an "empty stack" represented by ' $\phi$ '.
+If the first input symbol is 'c', it will move to state(3), and then either stop there with an empty stack (the string "c" is legal) or goes to the "trap state"-state(7) if more symbols are read (i.e. an illegal string).
 When an input string starts with 'a' or 'b', the neural net controller pushes the read symbol onto the stack and moves to either state(2) (for input 'b') or state(3) (for input 'a').
 Then, before seeing a symbol 'c', it will push all the read symbols onto the stack and, concurrently, move among a symmetric structure of the four states (2), (3), (4) and (5).
 These four states are manipulated in a very complicated manner.
-Whenever a symbol 'b' is read, it is pushed onto the stack and the PDA moves to either state(2) or state(5).
-Whenever a symbol 'a' is read, it is pushed onto the stack and the PDA moves to either state(3) or state(4).
-If a symbol 'c' is read, it will transit to either state(2) (if the last symbol is 'a') or state(3) (if the last symbol is 'b').
-Then, the controller will examine whether the next input symbol matches the top symbol on the stack.
-If every read symbol matches the stack reading, the PDA will pop and move to state(6) and stay there until the stack is emptied.
-If any input symbol does not match the top stack symbol. the PDA will go to the "trap state"- state(7) and the string is classified as illegal.
+Whenever a symbol 'b' is read, it is pushed onto the stack and the PDA moves to either state(2) or state(4).
+If a symbol 'c' is read, it will transit to either state(2) (if the last symbol is 'a') or 'a') or state(4).
+If a symbol 'c' is read, it will transit to either state(2) (if the last symbol is 'a') or state(3).

 Fig.11 The extracted discrete PDA obtained from the trained NNPDA by quantization of the neural activities of the continuous NNPDA.
-Using the quantized NNPDA, start with the initial state (1, 0, 0, 0) and cover all possible paths by feeding in various strings when ever needed.
+Using the quantized NNPDA, start with the initial state (1, 0, 0, 0) and cover all possible paths by feeding in various strings whenever needed.
 Here, all paths are terminated whenever a "trap state" occurs.
 Each bracketed action rule in the form of (input, reading, action) is marked by the transition arrows.